egeniq/EFMockLocationManager/README.md

 The project consists of 2 separate, but closely related parts:

-* A mock locationmanager object that mimics the CLLocationManager's interface, but doesn't do any real location tracking.
+* A mock locationmanager object that mimics the CLLocationManager's interface, but doesn't use any of the device's sensors.
+It gets its location manually in your code.
 * A simulator that can simulate an object moving about according to various scenarios.

 The simulator accurately updates its location every half second.
 However whether or not you get location updates depends on how you use the location manager.
 It simulates accuracy by only reporting the simulator's location if the change is larger than the desired accuracy.